Maryland Jockey Club: Revolutionary War

 Regularly scheduled race meetings were held during both the spring and autumn in 1769 with uniform start times and number of races carded.
 The meets were run in Annapolis, Maryland.
 The races were continued in this fashion at that same location until 1775.
-In the autumn of 1775 the Maryland Jockey Club postponed all racing, due to the break out of war, upon the recommendation of Congress, "in consequense of report upon the state of the country.
+In the autumn of 1775 the Maryland Jockey Club postponed all racing, due to the break out of war, upon the recommendation of Congress, "in consequence of report upon the state of the country.
 All should quietly return to their homes."

 In 1782, some Annapolis races resumed in Autumn, the country having returned to a state of normalcy following the Revolutionary War.
-The Maryland Jockey Club revitalized on March 1, 1783 some six months before the formal peace treaty ending the war was signed by two Jockey Club members; Governor William Paca and Charles Carroll of Carrollton (both also signers of the Declaration of Independence).
+The Maryland Jockey Club revitalized on March 1, 1783, some six months before the formal peace treaty ending the war was signed by two Jockey Club members; Governor William Paca and Charles Carroll of Carrollton (both also signers of the Declaration of Independence).

 A meeting of the Jockey Club took place on Saturday, March 1, 1783, at Mr Mann's tavern in Annapolis.
 Club rules were set down including that the plate given by the club should be run on the first Tuesday of November, at Annapolis, that the prize money should be "sixty guineas", and that the annual subscription should be "three guineas".

-Early 19th century
+19th century

 The Maryland Jockey Club was issued a new charter by the U.S. Congress in 1830 which is now displayed in the Library of Congress in Washington, D.C.
 General T. M. Forman was elected president of the Jockey Club; B. H. Cohen, treasurer; and J. S. Skinner, corresponding secretary.
 With the decline of Annapolis and the growth of Baltimore as an economic center, the Maryland Jockey Club shifted its operations to "Central Course, Baltimore," about five miles southwest of the city on the Frederick Pike.